|

 1. Most visitors don't know about his rule until

-they have entered the park and arrive at the beach.
+they have entered the park and arrived at the beach.
 So who's going to

 throw away the contents of their ice chest, return to town (miles away) to buy